Climate action

 • 40% of our purchases must come from suppliers who have set their own Science Based Targets by 2029.
 Driven by supplier engagement.

 As a large insurance company, we have many large organisations as customers.
-Many are in the process of reducing their CO2e emissions, while some haven't got that far yet.
-We want to motivate them to set their own ambitious climate goals and transform their business.
+Many are in the process of reducing their CO2e emissions, while some might not be far yet and are active within high-climate impact sectors.
+We want to motivate these to set their own ambitious climate goals and transform their business.

 Specifically for customers involved in the extraction and production of fossil fuels, Tryg aims to take a more proactive role in pushing them towards a green transition with the target: